Legal Compliances Required For The Staffing Industry

 (b) in the case of an establishment the registration in respect of which has been revoked under section 8, employ contract labour in the establishment after the expiry of the period referred to in clause (a) or after the revocation of registration referred to in clause (b), as the case may be.

-The Contractor is required to do the following :
+The contractor is required to do the following:

 12. Licensing of contractors.-

-13. Grant of licences.-
+13. Grant of licenses.-

-14. Revocation, suspension and amendment of licences.-
+14. Revocation, suspension, and amendment of licenses.-

 (1) If the licensing officer is satisfied, either on a reference made to him in this behalf or otherwise, that--

-(b) the holder of a licence has, without reasonable cause, failed to comply with the conditions subject to which the licence has been granted or has contravened any of the provisions of this Act or the rules made thereunder, then, without prejudice to any other penalty to which the holder of the licence may be liable under this Act, the licensing officer may, after giving
+(b) the holder of a license has, without reasonable cause, failed to comply with the conditions subject to which the license has been granted or has contravened any of the provisions of this Act or the rules made thereunder, then, without prejudice to any other penalty to which the holder of the license may be liable under this Act, the licensing officer may, after giving the holder of the license an opportunity to show cause, revoke or suspend the license or forfeit the sum, if any, or any portion thereof deposited as security for the due performance of the conditions subject to which the license has been granted.

-With Regards
+With Regards,

 rajanassociates

-Subject - Insubordination in Temping Industry
+Subject: Insubordination in the Temping Industry

-Dear All
+Dear All,

-With Regards
+With Regards,

 rajanassociates

-Sub: Whether Staffing Industry is Industry ?
+Subject: Whether Staffing Industry is Considered an Industry?

-With Regards
+With Regards,

 -9025792684-9025792634